-The main benefit of sanding a j-b weld is to get rid of imperfections.
-Sanding helps to remove the adhesive residues on the surface to make your repairs smooth and clean.
+The main benefit of sanding a J-B Weld is to get rid of imperfections.
+Sanding helps to remove the adhesive residues on the surface to make your repair look and feel smooth and clean.

 The disadvantage of sanding is when you use the wrong tool like a palm sander that can melt the adhesive, making the bond weaker.

 Is it hard to sand J-B Weld?
 How to sand J-B Weld?

 The adhesive is sandable, and it is not a difficult task if you use the right tools and techniques.
 At times, its rubbery texture and hardness can make sanding tough.
 In this case, you should avoid using a palm sander because it produces heat.
 Thus ends up softening the adhesive and clogging the sanding paper.

 The best way to sand J-B Weld is wet sanding, and you need to use waterproof sandpaper.
 You can use water, detergent, or any liquid that can eliminate the grit particles.
 Using this method is great because it doesn’t lead to clogging or dust.
 Therefore, your sandpaper lasts longer and the results are immediate.